lindamarieb/rankTable/README.md

 printed in alphabetical order (as in the tie for 3rd place in the sample data).

 ## Input
-The input will be text files - filename specified on the command line.
+The input is provided via text files.
+The filename must be specified on the command line.
 The input contains results of games, one per line.
 See "Sample input" for details.

 ### Sample input